Why has Justin Trudeau resigned – and what’s next for Canada?

 The latter insult saw him temporarily kicked out of the House of Commons for “unparliamentary language” in April.
 Debates in the Canadian Parliament are usually staid but have become more tense and animated of late.

-Like Trump, Poilievre is also a fan of short catchy phrases to encapsulate his political messages: “Axe the tax” in reference to a federal carbon tax, or “Justinflation” – a portmanteau to blame the prime minister for inflation.
+Like Trump, Poilievre is also a fan of short catchy phrases to encapsulate his political messages.

+He has called to “axe the tax”, in reference to a federal carbon tax, and has coined the term “Justinflation” – a portmanteau of the prime minister’s name and the word “inflation”.

 Much like Trump, he also likes to describe himself as a victim of mistreatment by elites and traditional media.